 Costs and money.

 The unit of currency in Italy is the Euro.
 There is no real way around it, Italy is expensive.
 Very expensive.
 Backpackers will have to set realistic expectations on their budgets here, where budget travel is relative.
-The most basic dorm room will set you back at least £15 a night, with a private room starting at £50 – £100 GBP with the sky being the limit.
+The most basic dorm room will set you back at least £20 a night, with a private room starting at £50 – £100 GBP with the sky being the limit depending on how much luxury and comfort you want.
 You can find slightly cheaper places outside of the main cities or major tourist spots such as Rome and Venice, but not by much.
 Food, internal transport and activity costs will all add up too.
-A midrange traveller looking at a private room, a few street food snacks with a few nice meals too, plus transport costs and a few activities will not see much change from £100 GBP a day.
+A midrange traveller looking at a private room, a few street food snacks with a few nice meals too, plus transport costs and a few activities will not see much change from £100 GBP a day minimum.

 When to go.